Neanderthal behaviour: Plant

 At the Italian Poggetti Vecchi site, there is evidence that they used fire to process boxwood branches to make digging sticks, a common implement in hunter-gatherer societies.

-Neanderthal produced the adhesive birch bark tar, using the bark of birch trees, for hafting.
+Neanderthals produced the adhesive birch bark tar, using the bark of birch trees, for hafting.
 It was long believed that birch bark tar was an intensely complicated procedure evincing complex cognitive skills and strong cultural transmission, until a 2019 study showed it can be made simply by burning birch bark beside smooth vertical surfaces, such as a flat, inclined rock.
 Though some communities may not have needed cultural processes to maintain the technology, the Neanderthals at Königsaue, Germany, employed a technically more demanding underground production method, which may demonstrate some cumulative cultural practices.

 The archaeological record shows that Neanderthals commonly used animal hide and birch bark, and may have used them to make cooking containers.
 This is based largely on circumstantial evidence, as neither fossilises well.

 Fire and construction

 Many Neanderthal sites have evidence of fire, some for extended periods of time, though it is unclear whether they were capable of starting fire or simply scavenged from naturally occurring wildfires.
-Indirect evidence of fire-starting ability includes pyrite residue on a couple dozen bifaces from roughly 50,000 years ago in northwestern France.
+Indirect evidence of fire-starting ability includes pyrite residue on a couple of dozen bifaces from roughly 50,000 years ago in northwestern France.
 This could indicate they were used as percussion fire starters.
 Some Neanderthals around this time were collecting manganese dioxide, which can lower the combustion temperature of wood.
 They may have been using fire for cooking, keeping warm, and deterring predators.
-They were also capable of zoning areas for specific activities, such as for knapping, butchering, hearths, and wood storage.
-Many Neanderthal sites lack evidence for such activity perhaps due to natural degradation of the area over tens of thousands of years, such as by bear infiltration after abandonment of the settlement.
+They were also capable of zoning areas for specific activities, such as knapping, butchering, hearths, and wood storage.
+Many Neanderthal sites lack evidence for such activity, perhaps due to natural degradation of the area over tens of thousands of years, such as bear infiltration following the settlement abandonment.

 In a number of caves, evidence of hearths has been detected.
-Neanderthals likely considered air circulation when making hearths as a lack of proper ventilation for a single hearth can render a cave uninhabitable in several minutes.
+Neanderthals likely considered air circulation when making hearths, as a lack of proper ventilation for a single hearth can render a cave uninhabitable in several minutes.
 Abric Romaní rock shelter, Spain, indicates eight evenly spaced hearths lined up against the rock wall, likely used to stay warm while sleeping, with one person sleeping on either side of the fire.
 At Cueva de Bolomor, Spain, with hearths lined up against the wall, the smoke flowed upwards to the ceiling, and led to outside the cave.
 In Grotte du Lazaret, France, smoke was probably naturally ventilated during the winter as the interior cave temperature was greater than the outside temperature; likewise, the cave was likely only inhabited in the winter.